thmsbfft/opatap-1/README.md

 ## Installation

 Make sure the OP-1 is plugged in.
 Open [patatap.com](http://patatap.com/) on Chrome.
-Grab the code, paste it in the console.
+Grab [the code](opatap-1.js), paste it in the console.
 Play.

 ## Did you know?

-Tuning the OP-1's mode in OP-1 (not CTRL) lets you use the OP-1's sequencer on Patatap.
+Tuning the OP-1's mode in OP-1 (not CTRL) lets you use the OP-1's sequencers on Patatap.

 ![OP-1](https://github.com/thmsbfft/OPATAP-1/blob/master/sequencer.png?raw=true "OP-1")